 Learn the skills you need to save your life

-Hostile Environment Training's Kidnap and Hostage Training has been designed around three key areas:
+Hostile Environment Training's Kidnap and Hostage training course has been designed around three key areas:

-1. Reduce the risk of being taken hostage.
+1. Reduce the risk of being taken as hostage.

 2. Deal with the initial shock of kidnap and the subsequent hostage situation that ensues.